 In film, television, and theatre, it’s often critical that lavaliers remain hidden from the viewer.
 A common mic placement, therefore, is in the hair of the actors.

-Tension springs help to easily attach lavalier microphones to the hair of actors.
+Tension springs help to attach lavalier microphones to the hair of actors easily.
 Let’s take this step-by-step.

 Part the hair as naturally as possible and place the microphone cable along the part.
 The mic capsule should be as close to the forehead hairline as possible.

-You may hold everything in place with hair clips while you work to properly place the microphone.
+You may hold everything in place with hair clips while you work to place the microphone properly.

 Bend the spring slightly to open up spaces between its coils on one side.
 Position the spring so that the hair is in between the coils and allow the spring to return to its original shape.
 The spaces between the coils will close up, holding the hair in place.
 The hair, in turn, will hold the microphone in place.